THE BROADCAST STANDARD

 Orchestral samples have become an essential component of modern scoring, and the range of libraries available is vast.
 But what if a single product could become the universal starting point for a generation of composers?

 We’ve taken over a decade of sampling experience to give you this comprehensive orchestral library of epic proportions — comprising over 200 hours of recordings, sounding exactly as they would if you had the orchestra in the room.
-Core features _ different instruments on world-class Millennia preamps, and 305 techniques including legatos for each melodic instrument.
+Core features 44 different instruments captured on world-class Millennia preamps, and 305 techniques including legatos for each melodic instrument.

 With a beautiful, modern design by ustwo (Monument Valley, DICE), BBC Symphony Orchestra is housed in our award-winning standalone plugin (VST2, VST3, AU, AAX & NKS ready) developed primarily for composers, by composers — easy to use, intuitive and inspiring.

 Created as a universal starting point for composers and music creators of every level, BBC Symphony Orchestra now comes in three editions: Discover, Core and Professional.
 Core features the same outstanding recording quality as Professional in a more streamlined, affordable package.
 Offering a large range of instruments performing all articulations, with one mix signal, Core has been designed for composers wanting to create instantly professional sounding orchestral music, without taking up too much hard drive space.
 For more control, detail and versatility, as well as soloists, see the Professional edition.
 Discover is free for owners of BBC Symphony Orchestra Core — see our Frequently Asked Questions page for more details.